- About Irset

 Its mission is to study the biological processes and the environmental factors (whether chemical, biological, physical, social and cultural, occupational, geographical or economic) that affect human health, and to help public health authorities make informed decisions on the basis of scientific data.
 Irset's director is Mr Bernard Jégou (DRCE Inserm and EHESP Dean for Research).

 The Institute was founded in 2009 and accredited by Inserm in 2012.
 It was assessed by the HCERES (High Council for the Evaluation of Research and Higher Education) in 2016.

 Irset includes some 300 research staff working in two divisions: Research and Research Support.
-The Research division comprises 10 officially-accredited research units, including 1 Avenir-Inserm team, 1 emerging team and 2 certified R&D platforms.
+The Research division comprises 10 officially-accredited research units, including 1 Avenir-Inserm team, and 2 certified R&D platforms.
 Staff includes:

 - 1 Paris-Sorbonne University Chair of Excellence,

 - 10 post-doctoral positions and 40 PhD students,

 - 127 technical and administrative staff (24 ITA Inserm, 35 Biatss UR1, 56 IPT Leres/EHESP, and 12 Biatss Univ.
 Angers)